EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 Thanks for talking to me!
 ```

 Please note that HotPocket client does not associate any outputs with a corresponding input.
 This is because HotPocket does not enforce any relationship between inputs and outputs.
 As also explained above, a HotPocket smart contract can send outputs even without receiving any inputs as well.
-This is specially useful in sending notifications to users without them having to request them.
+This is specially useful in sending notifications to users without them having to request first.

 That concludes the HotPocket basics tutorial.
 We have created a smart contract and a client application which can communicate with each other.